 172. Much of the mutagenic response to ionizing radiation has been measured, for experimental ease, in regions of the genome that are present at the level of one copy per cell.
 This situation (monosomy) occurs naturally in parts of the genome such as the X and Y chromosomes in males; also, functional monosomy appears to be quite extensive through mechanisms that switch off gene expression in one copy (as in one copy of the X chromosome in females and in imprinted chromosomal regions).
-However, most chromosomes and genes are present as two copies per cell (disomic; see paragraph 7).
+However, chromosomes and genes are present as two copies per cell (disomic; see paragraph 7).
 Where the loss of function in one copy of a disomic gene is tolerated without harm (e.g. because of a recessive point mutation), it has been found that the other gene copy is mutated at relatively high frequency by ionizing radiation.
 Since the two gene copies differ in their functionality (that is, they are heterozygous), this mutation process is commonly termed loss of heterozygosity.
-The frequency of mutation in this disomic heterozygous situation has been shown experimentally to be higher than for the same gene in a monosomic situation [E3, M14, Y2], as illustrated in Figure V for the APRT gene, where the mutation frequency difference is about 20fold [B11].
+The frequency of mutation in this disomic heterozygous situation has been shown experimentally to be higher than for the same gene in a monosomic situation [E3, M14, Y2], as illustrated in Figure V for the APRT gene, where the mutation frequency difference is about 20-fold [B11].
 The reason for this higher mutation frequency in the disomic situation appears again to relate to tolerance of the frequent large genetic changes caused by radiation.
-Thus, the first copy, despite carrying a point mutation, still has the remainder of that genomic region intact (including any linked essential genes), and large deletions in the second copy can be tolerated because these do not lead to a complete loss of linked essential genes.
-In a monosomic chromosomal region, however, there is no other copy (or no functioning copy) present, and the mutant cell will not survive large genetic changes (Figure VI).